Why Data Security Management is Important for Your Business Continuity?

 If you wait for an attack and only then react, you’ve already lost half the battle.
 Instead, you need to make sure that you are adequately prepared for an eventual data breach by:

-3. Have a risk management plan – Of course, no data security plan is perfect and eventually a data breach might occur.
+- Have a risk management plan – Of course, no data security plan is perfect and eventually a data breach might occur.
 So how do you handle this?
 By having a company-wide incident management plan.
-This plan should include not only the IT department, but also the upper management, PR, legal, etc. Everyone needs to know how to respond to it to limit the effect that the breach has on your organization;
+This plan should include not only the IT department, but also the upper management, PR, legal, etc. Everyone needs to know how to respond to it to limit the effect that the breach has on your organization.
+This should include a documented plan for dealing with personal data protection;

 Secure Your Critical Data